Taradale High School

-Taradale High School is a co-educational secondary school situated in Taradale, a suburb of Napier in the Hawkes Bay region of New Zealand.
+Taradale High School (Māori: Te Haikura o Otatara) is a co-educational secondary school situated in Taradale, a suburb of Napier in the Hawkes Bay region of New Zealand.
 It caters for years 9–13.
-The school has an attendance roll of approximately 1036 students (ranging over the five years of age) as of November 2021.
+The school has an attendance roll of approximately 1047 students as of November 2023.

 Facilities

 The school was originally constructed to the Nelson Two-Storey standard plan, like most New Zealand secondary schools built in the 1960s.
 The Nelson Two-Storey is distinguished by its two-storey H-shaped classroom blocks, with stairwells at each end of the block and a large ground floor toilet and cloak area on one side.
-Taradale has two Nelson 2H classroom blocks - A and B blocks.

-The school is well resourced with modern facilities which include a learning support centre, a gymnasium, a music and drama suite, four computer suites, an additional suite of computers and VLN facilities in the library, an extensive technology complex and an attractive environment with extensive sports grounds.
-A new food technology/hospitality facility was commissioned in 2006 and has since been completed along with a dance studio as part of a major gymnasium refit.
-In 2017, a new state of the art science block has been built.